-A side meeting with the CEOS-WG on climate will be organised to provide input to a report on the needs of climate research for Earth Observations.
-It will provide input to a document on the current state of the infrastructure for climate models to exploit satellite data and how it might be improved.
+A workshop will be organised to provide input to a report on the needs of climate research for Earth Observations.
+Along with input from the CCI ECV teams it will provide input to a document on the current state of the infrastructure for climate models to exploit satellite data and how it might be improved.

-One of the needs of the climate research community stated previously by CMUG was provision of the data in a standard format (NetCDF version 4.1 or higher) although exceptions were recognised (for example the glacier mapping community who do not routinely use this format).
-This proposal is contingent on the CCI data being made available in NetCDF format and also meeting other requirements, such as with Obs4MIPS compatibility.
-This is to allow ready access by CMUG and other climate researchers to the data.
+One of the needs of the climate research community stated previously by CMUG was provision of the data in a standard format (NetCDF version 4.1 or higher) and the work described in this proposal keeps this requirement, although exceptions are recognised (for example the glacier mapping community who do not routinely use this format).
+The work being conducted with the ESMValTool in WP5 has a requirement for the ECV teams to provide their data in an averaged format compatible with Obs4MIPs.